checkly/docs.checklyhq.com/site/content/docs/monitoring/allowlisting.md

 You can make the header and/or user agent specific to your own Checkly user account by grabbing the first eight digits of your unique user ID (or another fixed value of your choice), which you can find below your account name on the [Account Settings page](https://app.checklyhq.com/settings/account/).
 Embedding this value in your checks will enable them to be allowed through by your firewall rules.

-### Whitelisting API checks using headers
+### Allowlisting API checks using headers

-To whitelist API checks, allow traffic that contains a cookie in the shape of `Cookie: "checkly-account:<UUID>"`, with `<UUID>` being your shortened Checkly ID or other chosen value.
+To allowlist API checks, allow traffic that contains a cookie in the shape of `Cookie: "checkly-account:<UUID>"`, with `<UUID>` being your shortened Checkly ID or other chosen value.

 You can then [set the Cookie header](https://checklyhq.com/docs/api-checks/request-settings/#headers) while editing your check.